 What sets this service apart from other options-based newsletters is its distinct focus on opportunities leading up to or following earnings announcements.

 The release of an earnings report can result in market volatility.
-And Clark’s trade recommendations are designed to capitalize on it.
+And Clark’s trade recommendations are designed to help capitalize on it.

 Since Clark is dealing in options, the newsletter leans into short-term positions.
 He also only recommends opportunities that he believes could have the potential to produce, at least, double-digit gains.